How I led the Dundee University Photography Society.

 This came with perhaps the most challenging bit of the experience; it wasn't the teaching itself, but the organization linked with all of it.
 Planning lessons, preparing trips, scheduling everything, filing paperwork to obtain a classroom for the lectures, getting the buses, equipment for workshops, everything.
 The programme itself was only a fraction of the time it took to pull it together.
-But in the end, it was fun - which is what counts.
-Fun to see the students' progress, fun to share joys linked with photography.
+But in the end, people had fun, and I did too: seeing the students' progress, and sharing joys linked with photography — which is what counts.

 Speaking of the end, we concluded the year with an exhibition for our members.

 It was held in the student union, in an area that serves as a lunch venue around noon, and is a place to study and hang out during the rest of the day.
 This gave all the exhibited photographs a large exposure to university staff and students from all disciplines.

 The photos were on canvas, and they looked fab.
 The printing was done by the My-Picture.co.uk, which offered us a kind discount.
 If you want a canvas print, give them a look.
 You can get 15% off with “MYDUNDEEPICTURE” code.

 The show received positive feedback and marked the last bit I organized for the society before finishing my term as its leader.
 Now I am off to finish work for another exhibition, which I'll have next month.
 It will be loads of real-time generated animation — as photos aren't the only visuals I like to do..